ByNyo/work-notes/Präsentation - Geschichte des Gaming.md

 - Veröffentlichungsdatum: 19.05.2020
 - Developer: PlayStation
 - Platformen: PS5 & PS4
-- Awards
+- Awards (12)
-	-
+	- The Game Award for Best Performance (2020)
+	- The Game Award for Game of the Year (2020)
+	- BAFTA Games Award for Animaton (2021)
 - Geschichte / Story
 	-
 ## Elden Ring
 - Veröffentlichungsdatum: 25.02.2022
 - Developer: FromSoftware Inc.
 - Platformen: PS4/5, Xbox One, Xbox Series X/S & Windows
-- Awards
+- Awards (8)
-	-
+	- The Game Award for Game of the Year (2022)
+	- The Game Award for Best Art Direction (2022)
 - Gameplay
 	-
 - Grafik